RockfordWei/Perfect-JWTAuth/README.md

 // but the token is no longer valid.
 ```

-**NOTE** JWT is not supposed to logout in RFC7519, however, Perfect-SSO is using a "blacklist" to ban those "logoff" tickets, which is practical and could be propagated to all sites by sharing the "blacklist" (in database, the "tickets" table).
+**NOTE** JWT is not supposed to logout in RFC7519, however, Perfect-JWTAuth is using a "blacklist" to ban those "logoff" tickets, which is practical and could be propagated to all sites by sharing the "blacklist" (in database, the "tickets" table).

 #### Load User Profile